 Gross profit margin formula = (Sales – cost of goods sold)/Sales or Gross profit/Sales

-- The ratio measures the gross profit margin on the total sales made by the company.
+- The ratio measures the gross profit ratio on the total sales made by the company.

-- When everything is normal, the gross margin of profit should remain unchanged, irrespective of the level of production and sales, as it is stand on the hypothesis that while computing gross profit margin all expenditures are to be subtracted which are directly volatile with sales.
+- When everything is normal, the gross margin of profit should remain unchanged, irrespective of the level of production and sales, as it stands on the hypothesis that while computing gross profit ratio all expenditures are to be subtracted which are directly volatile with sales.

-As an example of Gross Profit Margin, let us look at the chart below.
-This chart compares the Gross Margins of Amazon, Etsy, Alibaba and Ebay.
+As an example of the gross profit ratio, let us look at the chart below.
+This chart compares the Gross Margins of Amazon, Etsy, Alibaba, and eBay.

-- We note that Ebay has highest Gross Margin Levels (~79.39%), followed by Alibaba and Etsy
+- We note that eBay has the highest Gross Margin Levels (~79.39%), followed by Alibaba and Etsy

 It is also known as operating margin or operating profit ratio or EBIT Margin (Earnings before interest and taxes).